 The receivable turnover ratio is a financial management metric that measures how efficiently an organization is leveraging its assets.
-A company that allows its customers to pay at a later date is accruing accounts receivable on its balance sheet.
-The receivables turnover ration assesses how many times throughout the year the company is collecting the money from customers.
+It assesses how many times throughout the year the company is collecting the money from customers.

 What is account receivables?